Madour/LDtkLoader/README.md

 Documentation is under construction and can be found on the [**wiki**](https://github.com/Madour/LDtkLoader/wiki).

+Alternatively, you can build the API documentation with doxygen using the provided Doxyfile.

 ### To Do
  - [ ] Helper classes/methods for SFML or SDL rendering
  - [ ] API documentation